chitinghou/Chrips/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/chitinghou/Chrips.git
    ```
-3. Install Composer packages
+2. Install Composer packages
    ```sh
    composer install
    ```
-4. Install NPM packages
+3. Install NPM packages
    ```sh
    npm install
    ```
-5. Copy .env.example to .env and configure your environment
+4. Copy .env.example to .env and configure your environment
-6. Generate an application key
+5. Generate an application key
    ```sh
    php artisan key:generate
    ```
-7. Migrate the database
+6. Migrate the database
    ```sh
    php artisan migrate
    ```